bsquidwrd/Squid-Bot/README.md

 - Async version of discord.py

 ## Thanks
-- [Rapptz](https://github.com/Rapptz) and his amazing work on [Discord.py](https://github.com/Rapptz/discord.py) combined with the code base I used as a template [RoboDanny](https://github.com/Rapptz/RoboDanny)
+- [Rapptz](https://github.com/Rapptz) and his amazing work on [Discord.py](https://github.com/Rapptz/discord.py) combined with the code I used as a template [RoboDanny](https://github.com/Rapptz/RoboDanny)